History of Hanko

 The sights in Hanko

-Take a closer look at Hanko and the sea life with the help of a knowledgeable guide.
-We will walk in the town center, become acquainted with the...
+Take a closer look at Hanko and the sea life with the help of a knowledgeable local guide.
+We will walk in the town centre, get acquainted with the...

 The tales of the Spa Park Villas